In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - ¼ cup raisins

-- Season the pork with salt and pepper and rub with the paprika.
+- Pat the pork dry with a paper towel.
+Season generously with salt and pepper and rub all over with the paprika.

 Make the aillade

 - Finely chop the pecans.

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].

 - Strip the parsley leaves from the stems; finely chop the leaves.

 - Measure the onion.